algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 1. Validate Requirements - Core gameplay features

-    Those requirements represent the MVP expected by the end of the project.
+    Those requirements represent the MVP[^7] expected by the end of the project.
 Referring to the client's expectations, we should, at least, validate the following points:

     - Having a 32-pixel wide white square representing the frog.
-This square can be moved with the Switch buttons.
+This square can be moved using the push buttons..
-    - There must be at least one car at a time.
+    - There must always be at least one car displayed on the screen.
 It will be represented as a 32-pixel wide white square.
-    - There should be at least 1 level, meaning the level resets when reaching the top.
+    - There should be at least 1 level, meaning the level resets when the frog reaches the top.

 2. Validate Objectives - Nice-to-have features